CAIDA/bgpstream-web/src/CAIDA/BGPStreamWeb/HomepageBundle/Resources/content/docs/tutorials/pybgpstream.md

 <br>

-Finally, the dictionary is outputed to standard output.
+Finally, the dictionary is written to standard output.

 ~~~ .language-python
 for ct in community_prefix: